General Intelligence Service (Sudan): Sudanese transition to democracy (2019–2021)

-In April 2019, a massive civilian uprising and pressure from within the security forces led to Omar al-Bashir's ouster.
+On 11 April 2019, a massive civilian uprising and pressure from within the security forces led to Omar al-Bashir's ouster.
 It was Bashir's own security chiefs, including military and NISS leaders, who ultimately forced him to step down, including Gosh, who was replaced by Lt.
 Gen. Abu Bakr Mustafa, on 14 April 2019.
-After the coup, Sudan's new Transitional Military Council (TMC), the de facto executive power in Sudan,moved swiftly to reorganise the intelligence apparatus.
+After the coup, Sudan's new Transitional Military Council (TMC), the de facto executive power in Sudan, moved swiftly to reorganise the intelligence apparatus.
 Responding to protesters' demands to dismantle the "deep state" of the old regime, the TMC dissolved the NISS and announced the formation of a rebranded agency, the General Intelligence Service (GIS) in July 2019.
 Official reasons cited for the name rebranding included "[coping] with the political change in the country" and "[becoming] more professional in protecting the country and safeguarding its national security against very complicated threats".